explainers-by-googlers/cross-origin-storage/README.md

 The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
 If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.

-The hashing algorithm used is encoded in the hash object's `algorithm` field as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
+The hashing algorithm used is encoded in the hash object's `algorithm` field as a plain string naming a hash algorithm recognized by the [Web Crypto API](https://w3c.github.io/webcrypto/), e.g. `"SHA-256"`.
 This flexible design allows changing the hashing algorithm in the future.
 The hash string must be a valid lowercase hexadecimal string of length 64 (for SHA-256).

-The `algorithm` field must be a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), e.g. `"SHA-256"`.
+Note that `algorithm` is typed as a plain `DOMString`, not as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), even though its value space is exactly the set of names a `HashAlgorithmIdentifier` accepts. `HashAlgorithmIdentifier` is `(object or DOMString)`—the `object` branch exists so parameterized algorithms like HMAC can carry extra fields (e.g. `{name: "HMAC", hash: "SHA-256"}`).
+Hash algorithms take no such parameters, and `algorithm` is stored, compared, and round-tripped as part of a content-addressable key rather than consumed once by a single Web Crypto call, so admitting arbitrary objects here would add no capability while complicating equality and serialization.

 ```js
 const hash = {